BeauJoh/thesis/seminar/slides.md

 * Similar breakdown of 37 kernels
 * 15 devices
 * Time, performance events and energy (x50)
-* Many more results and discussions presented in the paper
+* Many more results and discussions presented in the thesis

 # What now?